 9.1.
-The guidance-recommendations in of this section applies to all types of software for application in or to I&C equipment important to safety, e.g., operating systems, pre-developed software or firmware, software to be specifically developed for the project, or software to be developed from an existing pre-developed equipment\family of hardware or software modules.
+The recommendations in this section applies to all types of software for application in or to I&C equipment important to safety, e.g. operating systems, pre-developed software or firmware, software to be specifically developed for the project, or software to be developed from an existing predeveloped family of hardware or software modules.